REditorSupport/vscode-r-lsp/README.md

 # R LSP Client

+**⚠️ This extension will be merged into [vscode-R](https://github.com/REditorSupport/vscode-R) and will be unpublished in the VS Code marketplace at some point.
+Before installing the new version of vscode-R with language service support, please uninstall this extension to avoid conflict.**

 R LSP Client for [VS Code](https://code.visualstudio.com/), powered by the [R Language Server](https://github.com/REditorSupport/languageserver).

 This package exposes the following configuration options: